 The Society of International Economic Law (SIEL) is a membership organization aimed at academics and academically-minded practitioners and officials in the field of IEL, in all parts of the world.
 The broad goals and objectives of the organization include:

-For further information, please contact: Meredith Kolsky Lewis (Co-Executive Vice President), Victoria University of Wellington Meredith.Lewis@vuw.ac.nz
+For further information, please contact: Meredith Kolsky Lewis (Co-Executive Vice President), at Meredith.Lewis@vuw.ac.nz